 Ref – some older studies found on Eczema Life Resource Page.

-I’ll admit that I’ve not managed to read all of these as most are hidden behind a pay wall but I’m working on getting old hold of copies to digest and learn from.
+I’m working on getting old hold of copies to digest and learn from.
 What I have gathered from just the abstracts and anecdotal feedback from others is that none of them are peer reviewed, well respected and rigorous enough to gain respect from the industry.
-And therein lies the problem… what little research has been done is flawed and inadequate.
+And therein lies the problem… what little research has been done is flawed and inadequate, and therefor easily dismissed by dermatologists and the author’s peer group.

 TSW Studies from 2015